spsforks/ziglang-zig-wiki/How-to-contribute-to-Autodoc.md

 `zig2 build-obj -femit-docs std.zig`, simple as that.
 Make sure to open the correct `index.html` after that.

 ## Editing the JS code
-The JS code has type annotations to contain the amount of Shabriri grapes (ie insanity) in the code.
+The JS code has type annotations to contain the amount of Shabriri grapes (ie insanity-inducing nuggets) in the code.
 When editing `main.js`, please run the typescript compiler on it.

 `tsc --allowJs --checkJs --noEmit --noUnusedLocals --strict --lib es2015,dom main.js`